google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 <link rel="manifest" href="/manifest.json">
 ```

-#### Best practices
+#### Best Practices

-* Place the manifest link on all your site's pages, so that Chrome retrieves it when the user first visits, no matter what page they land on.
+* Place the manifest link on all your site's pages, so it will be retrieved by Chrome right when the user first visits, no matter what page they land on.
-* The `short_name` is preferred on Chrome and is used if present over the name field.
+* The `short_name` is preferred on Chrome and will be used if present over the name field.
 * Define icon sets for different density screens.
-Chrome attempts to use the icon closest to 48dp, for example, 96px on a 2x device or 144px for a 3x device.
+Chrome will attempt to use the icon closest to 48dp, for example, 96px on a 2x device or 144px for a 3x device.
 * Remember to include an icon with a size that is sensible for a splash screen and don't forget to set the `background_color`.

 Further Reading:

 [Using app install banners](https://developers.google.com/web/fundamentals/engage-and-retain/simplified-app-installs/)

-### Add to home screen elements for Safari on iOS
+### Add to Homescreen elements for Safari on iOS

 In your `index.html`, add the following to the bottom of the `<head>` element: